IAmJonoBo/Stack-Composer/docs/src/contributing/contributing.md

 ---

+## Docs Required in PRs

+All user-facing or architectural changes **must** include documentation updates.
+PRs without docs will not be merged.
+See the PR template for details.

+---

 ## ADR Workflow & Decision Logging

-- Propose new ADRs in `/docs/architecture-roadmap/` using the template.
+- Propose new ADRs in `/docs/src/architecture/adr/` using the template.
 - Each ADR must include a title, date, status, and rationale.
-- ADRs are reviewed and merged via PR, with consensus from maintainers.
-- All major decisions are logged and linked from the ADR index.
+- Update the [ADR log](../architecture/adr/README.md) with each new ADR.

 ---